LCAS/spqrel_tools/actions/README.txt

 speechbtn.py        ???
-trackface.py        coninuouly tracks the face of the person in front with the head - param: termination condition turn.py             turns the robot     params: <angle_DEG>_[<REL|ABS>] REL default vsay.py             say with Andrea tool    param: label of what to say waitfor.py          waits until condition   param: termination condition wait.py             waits n seconds         param: seconds to wait
+trackface.py        coninuouly tracks the face of the person in front with the head - param: termination condition turn.py             turns the robot     params: <angle_DEG>_[<REL|ABS>] REL default understandcommand.py uses lu4r to interpret the command pronounced by the operator	params: none vsay.py             say with Andrea tool    param: label of what to say waitfor.py          waits until condition   param: termination condition wait.py             waits n seconds         param: seconds to wait